 After months of training and hours of running it seems you’re finally free of following a plan, tracking your life and worrying about making the right choices…

-But smart runners know that a post race recovery is just as important to ensure you are able to come back strong, spend a little less time wobbling down stairs and don’t find yourself on the injured reserve list.
+But smart runners know a post marathon recovery plan is a key factor in ensuring you’re able to come back strong, spend a little less time wobbling down stairs and don’t find yourself on the injured reserve list.

 Why do we need time off after a race?